Karl Godulla: Life

 Godulla grew up in modest conditions and went into the services to Count von Ballestrem, who promoted the intelligent, ambitious and skillful young man.
 In 1807, Godulla was promoted to be the manager at the count estate, and in 1818 ascended to become the overseer of all his goods.
 In 1812, the zinc smelter "Karlhütte" construction began, and Godulla became its manager.
 He received from the count 28 shares ("freikuxen") in this new smelter, and this started his own business career.

-Soon, Godulla acquired his own coal mines, calamine mines and zinc smelters.
+Soon, Godulla acquired his own coal mines, calamine mines and zinc smelters (such as the Szarlej mine).
 He attained a large fortune, partly through introduction of new industrial processes into the fast developing industry of Silesia.
 By the time of his death, Godulla owned 80 zinc mines, 4 zinc smelters, 48 coal mines and considerable real estate.
 Godulla was considered to be an economic person, who lived rather in his little wooden house in Ruda Śląska than in his palace at Schomberg (Szombierki), nowadays, a subdivision of Bytom.
 He was also known to be very industrious man, who allowed himself little peace, and who imposed these standards on his employees and workers of his industrial establishments.
 He declined knighthood allegedly stating that "the greatest nobility comes from the memory of an actful life".